igi33/test-brewer/README.md

 ## Serving the Application
 #### Back End
-To serve the API locally run the following command from the terminal:
+To serve the API locally run the following command from the Lumen root directory:
 ```console
 php -S localhost:8000 -t public
 ```